 Now, why is this crucial for pet owners?
 When setting up a terrarium, one must consider temperature control as paramount.
 It’s not about maintaining a constant temperature but ensuring there’s a range – a gradient.
 This gradient allows your gecko to move between cooler and warmer spots, mimicking their natural behavior.
 Installing a reliable heat source, such as a heat mat or lamp, can recreate those basking zones they’re so fond of.
 Moreover, temperature control instruments can help monitor and adjust the terrarium’s climate, ensuring it aligns with the Leopard Gecko’s natural temperature preferences.

-Ensuring the right bedding translates to a host of benefits, from disease prevention and behavioral wellness to ensuring our geckos feel as close to their natural setting as possible.
+Ensuring the right bedding, whether in an aquarium or a regular tank, translates to a host of benefits, from disease prevention and behavioral wellness to ensuring our geckos feel as close to their natural setting as possible.
 But this journey doesn’t end with the initial choice.
 Regular maintenance, timely replacements, and an ever-watchful eye for potential issues ensure that this foundational aspect of gecko care remains solid.

 What is the best type of bedding for a Leopard Gecko?